cekvenich/mgt/docs/README.md

 - With growth, you maybe doing infrastructure as code, Pulumi ( or Teraforma ):
 <img src="2puluGitHub.png" height="300">

-- Pulumi has help with complaince (eg SOC, HIPAA, PCI, etc. ):
+- Pulumi has help with compliance (eg SOC, HIPAA, PCI, etc. ):
 <img src="2za_gove.png" height="300">

-### Infrasturcutre tools budget
+### Infrastructure tools budget
 About $250 / month.
 So about ~$3K annual.